 This also depends on case to case basis and therefore cannot be generalized.
 However, do note that in any EMI, the interest component would be very high initially which keep decreasing as the tenure increase and then the principal component within the EMI goes up.
 Also, there are certain investments like an Equity Linked Saving Scheme (ELSS) or life insurance premiums which could get you tax benefits.
 Therefore, it is best that you discuss your cash flows with your financial planner and then determine the best course of action.

-How to come out of Debt Trap?
+How to get out of Debt Trap?

 Let me be honest, it is very difficult, but not impossible if you have a strong desire and willingness to set your financial life on the current path.
 You would notice that the same banker who had coaxed you with sweet talks starts behaving very differently.
 The cheaper loans access which you once had suddenly become expensive after default and a fall in credit rating.
 There are agencies which can help you in coming out of the debt trap and may be worth visiting.
 In a nutshell, the key steps to be taken are: getting rid of high-cost loans first (ex. credit card outstanding), approaching family members, well-wishers, relatives for help, leveraging your assets – taking up loans against them to pay off expensive loans, etc. This would only be a short-term solution.
 The long-term solution would be to consider it as a learning and never fall into it again!

 So, does that mean that we control all our urges and do not have aspirations to lead a luxurious life?
 The response to this would vary depending on your outlook to life.
 You could be a proponent of minimalism (if you want to know more about it, then here are some minimalism books) or you could be a connoisseur wanting to enjoy all the luxuries in life.
 Whatever approach we take, we just need to ensure that we do not fall into the debt trap.
 As always, it would be great to get your perspective in the comments section, or if there is anything you would like to discuss, then please feel free to contact me.
+You can also read my other blogs on personal finance at my website www.financialradiance.com.